Simplify your graphics workflow

 Be sure to use the CasperCG option when exporting from Loopic.
 This will ensure the proper underlying attributes are copied into the HTML file.

-2. Import your .html file into the content section of the graphic.
+file into the content section of the graphic.

 You can of course build a HTML file in any app or software of your choosing.
 Here are a few tips to get it working right with H2R Graphics.